jungle401/DimensionReduction/readme.md

 Stack all normalized face images into a single matrix where each column represents a flattened face image. <br />
 Compute the covariance matrix of the image matrix. <br />
 Calculate the eigenvectors (principal components) and eigenvalues of the covariance matrix.
-These eigenvectors are referred to as "Eigenfaces." <br/>
+These eigenvectors are referred to as "Eigenfaces." <br />
 The Eigenfaces are ordered by their corresponding eigenvalues, and the top eigenfaces capture the most variance in the dataset. <br />

 Eigenfaces: